Protocol Specification

 Clark & Chalmers

-When synthesized memories are reliably available and automatically endorsed, the mesh becomes a genuinely extended cognitive system.
+When remixed memories are reliably available and automatically endorsed, the mesh becomes a genuinely extended cognitive system.

 Memory Layers

 Not all memory should leave the agent.
 MMP defines three layers — a gradient of privacy following OOO’s withdrawal principle.
 Memory is never copied.
-It is synthesized.
+It is remixed.

 LayerNameScopeDescription